Minord/electromagnetics-julia/README.md

 # Electromagnetics
-This porject define methods for generate aproximate solutions to Electrostatics and Magnetostatics Vizualize electric Fields in a clear way aim to graphically explore the properties of the maxwell equations
+This project has methods for generate approximate solutions to Electrostatics and Magnetostatics Vizualise electric Fields in a clear way to graphically explore the properties of the **Maxwell's** equations

 ## Features

 ### Electrostatics
-* Coulomb Point Charge [x]
+* Coulomb Point Charge
-* Potencial of a Point Charge [x]
+* Potencial of a Point Charge
 ### Magnetostatics
-* Introduce Current Representation []
+* Introduce Current Representation
 ### Electro Motive Force